 Clay Center is a very small city located in the state of Kansas.
-With a population of 4,123 people and just one neighborhood, Clay Center is the 82nd largest community in Kansas.
-Clay Center has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 4,094 people and just one neighborhood, Clay Center is the 82nd largest community in Kansas.
+Much of the housing stock in Clay Center was built prior to World War II, making it one of the older and more historic cities in the country.

-Clay Center is a blue-collar town, with 37.14% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Clay Center is generally considered to be a blue-collar town.
+37.14% of the Clay Center workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Clay Center is a city of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Clay Center who work in office and administrative support (10.54%), sales jobs (8.24%), and healthcare (6.71%).

-The education level of Clay Center citizens is a little higher than the average for US cities and towns: 24.25% of adults in Clay Center have at least a bachelor's degree.
+The citizens of Clay Center are slightly better educated than the national average of 21.84% for all cities and towns, with 24.25% of adults in Clay Center having a bachelor's degree or advanced degree.

 The per capita income in Clay Center in 2022 was $28,465, which is lower middle income relative to Kansas and the nation.
 This equates to an annual income of $113,860 for a family of four.
 However, Clay Center contains both very wealthy and poor people as well.